AlwaysBCoding/arabicio/notes.md

   * Imperfect ( present )
   * Jussive ( commands )
   * Subjunctive ( passive voice )
+The fifth table is:
+  * Imperative
+The sixth table is:
+  * Active Participle
+  * Passive Participle
+  * Verbal Noun

 The 13 conjugations will be:
   * 5 singular